cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 {% hint style="success" %}
 **Tips for Success:**

-- Ensure that your **region** is configured the same across your SSL Certificate, your Terraform bucket, and your deployment.json in the next step of this guide.
+- Ensure you have the same **region** configuration across your SSL Certificate, your Terraform bucket, and your **deployment.json** in the next step of this guide.
   {% endhint %}

 ## Initial configuration